morfeas12/test/README.md

 This is a new README!
-Testing github!

-This is a test project!

 Adding changes from the gui.